pvanandin/asw_code_challenge/README.md

 If you have time, answer the following questions:
 - What changes you would make to this interfaces for use in an RTOS environment?
+  All these apis shall be abstracted in a HAL to make it platform independent and the actual device drver shall be moved to kernel space.
+Main application shall insmod this driver as .ko file.
-- How might the I2C API be improved
+- How might the I2C API be improved i2c read and write stub apis shall be modified to take/store some the (default) values in a global structure variable to simulate the use case defined in the coding challenge.